hapax/hapax.github.io/assets/alien-maths.md

 determines your reality.
 At first sight, this seems uncontroversially true.
-A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way; they "see" things we don't.
+A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way, since they "see" things we don't.

 <!-- But while *intraspecific* cognitive universalism seems plausible,